EmanueleTinari/Obsidian/Chiesa/_09 - LLMs/Chat con ChatGPT/Local setup LLMs 2.md

 ## 💬Risposta CHATGPT modello GPT-4o:
 🕓Timestamp: 2025-07-13 09:51 (UTC+2)

-Your setup is solid, and you have a pretty clear plan for the tasks you want to tackle.<br>Let me break down some suggestions and tools you can use to meet your needs for both tasks.<br>Since you're working locally (and sometimes online), I'll focus on efficient and flexible solutions that respect your offline-first approach.<br>Also, I'll suggest options for your development environment to maximize productivity.<br>User works with ~1,000 Markdown files in Italian (for Obsidian), transforms scanned texts (Italian, Latin, Ancient Greek) into Markdown, and programs in JavaScript, CSS, PowerShell, and Python using Visual Studio Code.<br>They want to run two local LLMs (not simultaneously) on a Windows 11 Pro laptop with strong hardware.<br>They are not a programmer and need step-by-step instructions with full code lines.
+Your setup is solid, and you have a pretty clear plan for the tasks you want to tackle.<br>Let me break down some suggestions and tools you can use to meet your needs for both tasks.<br>Since yoÙre working locally (and sometimes online), I'll focus on efficient and flexible solutions that respect your offline-first approach.<br>Also, I'll suggest options for your development environment to maximize productivity.<br>User works with ~1,000 Markdown files in Italian (for Obsidian), transforms scanned texts (Italian, Latin, Ancient Greek) into Markdown, and programs in JavaScript, CSS, PowerShell, and Python using Visual Studio Code.<br>They want to run two local LLMs (not simultaneously) on a Windows 11 Pro laptop with strong hardware.<br>They are not a programmer and need step-by-step instructions with full code lines.

 ### **1st Task: Work with Obsidian.md (Offline, Italian Language, Local LLMs)**